howtographql/howtographql/content/backend/graphql-scala/8-mutations.md

 ---

 In last chapters you've learnt how to use GraphQL to read a data.
 Time to add some.
 When you want to add data, you have to use almost the same sytax.
-So, where server know from you want to write data instead of reading?
+How server knows when you want to write data instead of reading?
 You have to use `mutation` keyword instead of `query`.
-Thats all.
+That's all.
 Actually not all, but you will learn about differences in this chapter.

 ### Create an User